DouscheSois/theExpenseTracker-App/README.md

 -Description: User has the ability to add a new expense and to delete an expense if desired.

+<small>Not online yet but will put a link here when available</small>

 <h2>// Work needed:</h2>

 -Save to localStorage

 -Pretty it up